Police: 19-year-old drowns at Quincy beach

 “The gentleman was in the area, spotted what was going on, and put his dive gear on very quickly, got in the water and made the recovery,” Keenan said.

-“As he was going under, he waved to some of the people on the shore and they didn’t realize he was in distress,” Keenan said.
-“At that point, he went under and didn’t come up.”
+“As he was going under, he waved to some of the people on the shore and they didn’t realize he was in distress. at that point, he went under and didn’t come up,” Keenan said.

-In Dedham, rescuers rushed to a graduation party to help save a 17-year-old who became unresponsive in a pool.

-People started giving the teen CPR until rescue crews arrived and took him to the hospital, police said.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)